-To qualify, the contribution(s) to the qualified endowment fund must total a minimum of $5,000 for the tax year.
-The state tax credit you receive is 40% of the charitable gift allowed by the IRS up to a maximum of $10,000 per year per taxpayer or $20,000 per year per couple filing jointly.
-For qualifying businesses, they can receive a state tax credit of 40% up to a total of $10,000.
+To qualify, the contribution(s) to a qualified endowment fund must total a minimum of $5,000 for the tax year.
+The state tax credit you receive is 40% of the charitable gift allowed by the IRS up to a maximum of $10,000 per year, per taxpayer, or $20,000 per year, per couple filing jointly.
+Qualifying businesses can also receive a state tax credit of 40% up to a total of $10,000.

 FAST FACT: Beneficiary gifts bypass probate court and supersede the Last Will & Testament directives, and go directly to the named beneficiary.